 John was admitted to the Nightingale on the recommendation of psychiatrist Dr Stephen Pereira.
 Misa said that she was surprised that her husband was diagnosed with bipolar disorder after a one hour meeting with Dr Pereira because: “John could be obsessive, and could ruminate, but he didn’t have highs and lows.”

-(I could not find any mention of this condition on the Internet.
-There is, however, a condition called “rumination disorder”, but this involves infants regurgitating chewed food)
+(I could not find any mention of this particular disorder on the Internet.
+There is, however, a medical condition called “rumination disorder”, but this involves infants regurgitating chewed food)

 John left some messages on his computer at Doughty Street, one of which stated: “Every morning I wake up with the mental pain of the fact that I was expelled from Exeter… the pain has not diminished… I feel that facing up to it may leave me unable to function… I need to be able to know that I suffered an adolescent trauma, that I’m not loopy now.
 I have suffered from Post-Traumatic Stress Disorder for the past 30 years…”